-Sample Answer: [Viewpoint: Overall positive development.]
+Sample Answer 1: [Viewpoint: Overall, it is a positive development.]

 Online education is a comparatively new trend and thousands of educational institutes have already embraced this method to offer their courses.
 While some negative aspects of this development could not be ignored, the advantages of it far outweigh the demerits.

 Moreover, Internet-based courses are easier to follow and someone can retake the same lessons over and over again, unlike traditional classes.
 Thus many students have reported the Khan Academy, Linda, and Udemy, renowned Internet-based online course websites, to be their preferred learning tools.
-Many skill-developing online courses, for example, have assisted thousands of young people to pursue their career in technology and this has all been possible with Internet-based learning.
+Many skill-developing online courses, for example, have assisted thousands of young people to pursue their careers in technology and this has all been possible with Internet-based learning.

 The downside of this trend is the cost and lack of proper supervision by a teacher.
 Courses offered by prestigious universities are often far too expensive for a poor student to bear.
 Teachers' guidance and motivation often play a great role in a pupil's success and the online course cannot be a suitable substitute for the motivation teachers can offer.

-To conclude, technological advancements in education, especially online education, is a great leap towards a world without illiteracy and unemployment.
+To conclude, technological advancements in education, especially online education, are a great leap towards a world without illiteracy and unemployment.
 Hence, this is such a positive development though it lacks a teacher's motivation and direct supervision.